dimanikulin/dimanikulin/InterestingFacts.md

 Are there other facts?
 <img src="./Images/InterestingFactsAbout7.png" alt="Interesting Facts About 7" />

+# Interesting facts about me
+There are a lot of people in my LinkedIn network who know me well.

+Let's share four random facts about me and guess which one is not true.

+Can you also share something interesting about yourself?

+Which one is not true about me?
+- I cannot swim well
+- They called me Winnie the Pooh
+- I dance folk
+- I visited Egypt

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|